-How to Write a House Flipping Business Plan
+Benefits of Writing a House Flipping Business Plan

-- Executive Summary and Mission Statement
+- Executive Summary

 - Market Analysis

-- Strategy, Timing and Financial Projections
+- Strategy, Timing, and Financial Projections

-- Organizational Description
+- Team Description

 - Exit Strategies and Backup Plans

-What are you doing and why?
+What are you doing?

 The executive summary is the elevator pitch version of your business plan.
 It should briefly cover all of the topics covered in the business plan, starting with your mission statement and a brief overview of the project goals.

 What is the economic environment surrounding your project?